USCbiostats/fmcmc/README.md

 ![](man/figures/summary-and-plot1-1.png)<!-- -->

-Much better\!
+Much better!
 Now, what if we use Vihola (2012) Robust Adaptive Metropolis (which is also implemented in the R package [adaptMCMC](https://cran.r-project.org/package=adaptMCMC))